Feeling of dread meaning in simple words

 Is dread an emotion?

-Dread can be understood as an emotional state or feeling that combines anticipation, unease, heaviness, and body-based bracing.
+Dread can be understood as an emotional state with a strong body-signal component.
+It often combines anticipation, heaviness, unease, and physical bracing before the mind has a clear explanation.

 Why do I feel dread for no clear reason?